huguesb/alpinx/README.md

     To be easily integrated in a containerized CI, this script eschews explicit mapping of volumes to host folders, which requires additional contorsions.

-    If you're interested in the gory details, take a look at `build.sh`